Best Dogecoin Wallet UK

 With Binance being the biggest crypto exchange worldwide, it makes sense to round up our Dogecoin wallet check with a look at Binance’s Trust wallet.

 The Trust Wallet is compatible with 35+ individual blockchains – including ETH, BTC, LUNA, BNB and DOGE, of course.
 A full range of ERC-20 tokens are supported, and NFTs can be stored here too.
-Although the eToro Money Crypto Wallet and the Coinbase wallet support the main blockchains, neither can match the Binance Trust Wallet for blockchain scope.
+Although the Coinbase wallet supports the main blockchains, it cannot match the Binance Trust Wallet for blockchain scope.
 From inside your Trust Wallet, you can buy crypto direct from the Binance exchange as well as swap and stake crypto.
 You get your own private security keys (in the form of a seed phrase).
 This wallet even has its own governance token called TWT; you can get discounts on crypto purchases if you hold TWT.

 Crypto investors sometimes get confused between Binance’s Trust Wallet – which is the official exchange wallet – and the Binance Chain Wallet.
 That’s because there are two Binance blockchains which run in parallel: the Binance Chain, and the Binance Smart Chain.
 There is a separate wallet for each, although both are compatible with each other.
 The Trust Wallet relates to the Binance blockchain, and the Binance Chain Wallet relates to the Binance Smart Chain blockchain.
 The Binance Coin (BNB) works with both wallets, and you can use Binance’s Direct Wallet function to transfer crypto from the exchange to the Binance Chain Wallet.